sarahborr/Project-3/README.md

 ## Real aplications of color theory
 ### Mixing Colors
 Color relationships are extremely important when mixing colors when painting.
-It is vital to know that Complimentary colors, when mixed, produce a brown or grey (Called neutralizing).
+It is vital to know that Complimentary colors, when mixed, produce a brown or grey (It is called neutralizing).
 This also applys to shades.
 Blue and red make purple, but when a warm red (that is closer to orange) is mixed with a blue, it will produce a very grey purple tone.
 ### Mood
+Mood is one of the most important uses of color in general.
+There is a reason why poisonus animals and stop signs are red, to indicate danger.
+Specifically, mood is used to set the tone of an art piece.

 1. ordered list
-* unordered list
-  * sub list
-    * another list

 > quote